owncast/owncast.github.io/docs/plugins/index.md

 ## Where to go next

 * [Quickstart](/docs/plugins/quickstart).
 Scaffold a new plugin, build it, install it.
+* [Choosing an SDK](/docs/plugins/sdks).
+JavaScript/TypeScript vs Python, and the language-specific pages for each.
 * [Manifest reference](/docs/plugins/manifest).
 Every field your `plugin.manifest.json` can contain.
 * [Chat plugins](/docs/plugins/chat).
 Build bots, moderation tools, and chat filters.
 * [Event handlers](/docs/plugins/handlers).
 Every event your plugin can subscribe to, with payload shapes.